birkenkrahe/org/FAQ.md

 For a short overview see the video: [Harrison Metal (2014)](https://vimeo.com/87537935).

-For a lecture in 2 parts by me ([2016](#orgc9047e3)), see here:
+For a lecture in 2 parts by me ([2016](#org32a9120)), see here:

 -   Minto Pyramid Principle Part 1 - [Introductory Stories](https://youtu.be/HrmBZQuCSzo)
 -   Minto Pyramid Principle Part 2 - [What Audiences Want](https://youtu.be/k_FJXpYPbQY)

-<a id="orgaf28488"></a>
+<a id="org1e9cb5e"></a>

 # What should we do for the final presentation?

+## Timing

 The final presentation is a presentation of 30-45 minutes (for a team of 2-3), or 20 minutes (for an individual presenter), including discussion.
 The exact timing depends on the course setting (number of total presentations and available time).
 Ask me in class!

+## Grading

 The final presentation is graded.
 I give a percentage grade that you can translate to a letter grade if you like using the grading table in your course syllabus.

-This is not a real rubric, because by now, after many presentations in class, you should know what's what.
-For what it's worth, I grade according to (in alphabetical order):
+### Use this checklist

+You can treat this list like a checklist and make sure at least that you thought about every single question, and give yourself an honest score for how well you expect you will perform in each category.
+Items are listed in alphabetical order first.
+The sub-questions within each aspect are not ordered.

 <table border="2" cellspacing="0" cellpadding="6" rules="groups" frame="hsides">